-- In a medium bowl, add flour, baking powder, baking soda, and salt.
+- In a medium bowl, add flour, baking soda, and salt.
 Stir until combined.

 - In a large bowl or mixer, add butter, brown sugar, and white sugar.
 Beat at medium-high speed until creamy and fluffy.
 Add eggs and vanilla and mix until well incorporated.

 - Add dry ingredient mixture to egg mixture, ½ cup at a time, and mix slightly between additions.
 Scrape the side of the bowl and mix until consistent.
 Do not overmix.
 (The point of mixing in smaller portions is to keep the flour from puffing into the air.)